 So the amazing weather here has been short lived.
 It was 86 in Mount Dora on Sunday and I came home with a few treasures and my face sun kissed.
 I spoke to my Mom on Monday and she was buying plants for her container gardens.
 She’s putting out spring wreaths and a bunny that I’ve made clear to my sisters already has my name on it.
 I’ve been searching for my own spring inspiration on Pinterest I have a few ideas that I’m really excited to start working on next week.
 Until then, I’m restocking my booth with spring items, snuggling with my sweet Jelly Bean and taking a look back at my St. Patrick’s Day Inspired Tablescape from last year.

-It all started when I found this shamrock image on Pinterest via www.spoonful.com.
+It all started when I found a bit of shamrock inspiration via Pinterest.
 You can find my St. Patrick’s Day Celebration Board via Pinterest here I printed the images on yellow card stock.
 I know what you may be thinking, “Shamrocks are green CoCo.”

 But I plan to make these shamrocks gold, so I really want to make sure the gold glitter glass stands out.
 I coated the shamrocks with glue and added a generous helping of glitter glass.